Chèvre Noir is a goat’s milk cheese.

-Though made from goat’s milk, Chevre Noir is not like other chevres: it’s actually more of a cheddar.
+Even though it is made from goat’s milk, however, Chèvre Noir is not like other chèvres: it’s actually more of a cheddar.

 The cheese is made in rectangular bricks.
-Though coated in two layers of black wax, the cheese is bone-china white inside, with a hard, crumbly, smooth texture that is toothsome, and develops some minute, highly-flavoured lactose nodules high in flavour.
+On the outside, it is coated in two layers of black wax.
+Inside, the cheese is a bone-china white, as is typical of goat’s milk cheese colouration, but with a hard, crumbly, smooth texture that is toothsome, and develops some minute, highly-flavoured lactose nodules high in flavour.

-It is made from milk obtained from goats from July through to December, supplied by a cooperative of about 20 producers in the centre of Québec, Canada.
+It is made from milk obtained from goats from July through to December, supplied by a cooperative of producers in the centre of Québec, Canada.

-There are two versions of Chevre Noir, one using “pasteurized milk” and the other unpasteurized.
-The “pasteurized” version isn’t really pasteurized, though: the milk is “thermalized” — heated at 145 F (63 C) for 30 minutes — which doesn’t technically qualify as pasteurization.
+There are two versions of Chèvre Noir: one using “thermalized” milk and the other raw milk.
+The “thermalized” milk is heated at 63 C (145 F) for 30 minutes — which doesn’t technically qualify as pasteurization.

-To make Chevre Noir from either milk, the milk is warmed, then a starter culture is added, then vegetarian rennet to curdle it and calcium chloride to help give a firmer curd to work with.
+To make Chèvre Noir from either form of goat’s milk, the milk is warmed, then a starter culture is added, then vegetarian rennet to curdle it and calcium chloride to help give a firmer curd to work with.

-The cheese is sold either in its 2 pound (900 g) bricks, or in slices.
+The cheese is sold either in a 900 g (2 pound) brick, or in slices.

-To serve and use Chevre Noir store as you would cheddar.
+Serve and use Chèvre Noir as you would cheddar.

-The thermalized and unpasteurized versions of Chevre Noir both have a fat content of 28%.
+The thermalized and raw milk versions of Chevre Noir both have a fat content of 28%.

 The Tournevent company was founded by René Marceau in 1980.